jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 #### 2.x Setting the prototype of an object

-In JavaScript we can set the prototype of an object via its constructor but in v8 we can use the `SetPrototype` method on an `v8::Object` instance.
+In JavaScript we set the prototype of an object via its constructor, but in v8 we use the `SetPrototype` method on a `v8::Object` instance.

 ***Figure 2.x - Setting the prototype of an object in C++ with V8***